KEVINRTIPPLE at VERIZON dot NET

 Members share insight on reading, writing, revising, submitting, editing, publishing, and promotion.

-Any change to Society policy must be motioned for in discussion, seconded, and approved by a simple majority vote in Shortmystery's Polls.
+Any change to Society policy must be motioned for in discussion, seconded, and approved by a simple majority vote in a shortmystery poll created at that time.

 Clarifications of current policy may be made by the Officers or blog administrator without a motion.